on this page

 Types of medical certificates

-There are 2 types of medical certificates you can give us, either a:
+There are 2 types of medical certificates you can give us:

 - Centrelink Medical Certificate form